Neversink Reservoir

 It is fed by the Neversink River, the longest tributary of the Delaware River.
 Water collected in the reservoir in turn goes through the Neversink Tunnel a short distance east to Rondout Reservoir to be pooled with that from Pepacton and Cannonsville reservoirs which form the west-of-the-Hudson River components of the Delaware Aqueduct.
 Together, they provide nearly half of the city's daily consumption.

 History

-Construction began in 1941, as the city realized that after World War II, it would need to increase its supply aggressively to meet explosive growth.
-Neversink was ultimately chosen after opposition from the region's trout fishermen and the geologic unfeasibility of the site scotched plans for smaller reservoirs along Willowemoc Creek.
+The Neversink Reservoir was created as part of New York City's water supply expansion, requiring the flooding of two small towns in the Catskills.
+In 1941, the New York City Board of Water Supply selected the site to meet the city's growing demand for drinking water.
+The towns of Neversink and Bittersweet were condemned to make way for the project.

-Two local hamlets with long histories, Neversink and Bittersweet, were condemned and flooded to make the reservoir a reality (the former was relocated a little over a mile away and still exists today; the latter is gone completely).
-The reservoir was finished in 1953 and began sending water the following year, although only in 1955 did it reach its planned capacity.
+Neversink, founded in 1798, had a population of about 2,000 before its destruction.
+The town featured a main street, a church, a post office, a covered bridge, and a two-room schoolhouse.
+Bittersweet, a smaller nearby community, was also completely submerged.
+In 1953, the reservoir was filled, permanently covering the original settlements.
+While Neversink was relocated a few miles away, Bittersweet disappeared entirely.